Overjet

 Correction of Related Issues

-Our treatment addresses all contributing factors such as crowding, spacing, overbite, and rotations for a stable and balanced smile.
+Our treatment aims to address contributing factors such as crowding, spacing, overbite, and rotations to help support a stable and balanced outcome.

 Unlimited Refinements

-Pro Aligners includes unlimited refinements, ensuring that final tooth position and bite alignment are perfected.
+Pro Aligners includes unlimited refinements, helping to optimise final tooth position and bite alignment.

-At the end of treatment, you will receive two free retainers to maintain results and prevent relapse.
+At the end of treatment, two complimentary retainers are provided to help maintain your improved alignment and support long-term stability.

 Who Is Suitable for Overjet Correction?

-Most patients with mild to moderate overjet are excellent candidates for Pro Aligners.
+Most patients with mild to moderate overjet are suitable candidates for Pro Aligners.
 You may be suitable if:

 - Your upper teeth sit noticeably forward